 Schedule a time when those involved in organizing the retreat can analyze how it went.
 Evaluate what was successful about the retreat, and how you would like to do things differently with the next one.

 Find out what the attendees thought of the retreat.
 You can have them fill out a survey before leaving, or send a company-wide email with a survey after they return to work.
 Either way, the feedback will provide valuable information that should be included in your follow-up meeting.

 To help guide your meeting and make sure it is productive, these questions should be answered in the follow-up:

 - Were our goals met?

 - What was the most successful aspect of the retreat?

 - What could we have done differently to make it more successful?

 A little change of scenery is often just what a business needs to invigorate productivity and company culture.
-Having clear goals and objectives, training and planning where all can be heard, and an appropriate mix of relaxed activities just for fun, are all important factors that work together to create an effective and memorable corporate retreat.
+Having clear goals and objectives, offering training and planning sessions where all can be heard, and giving employees an appropriate mix of relaxed activities just for fun are all important factors that work together to create an effective and memorable corporate retreat.